 Certain affiliates of the Adviser may buy or sell securities or other instruments that the Adviser has recommended to clients.
 In addition, certain affiliates, officers, principals, or employees may buy securities in transactions offered to, but rejected by, clients.
 Such transactions are subject to the policies and procedures set forth in the Adviser's Code of Ethics.
 The investment policies, fee arrangements, and other circumstances of these investments may vary from those of the Adviser's clients.
 Certain affiliates of the Adviser may invest in and alongside clients.
 If such affiliates of the Adviser have made large capital investments in or alongside clients they may have conflicting interests with respect to these investments.
-Generally, however, these conflicts between the Adviser's clients and its affiliates and their clients are mitigated because the Adviser and its affiliates are separately operated and generally do not share trading or investment information.
+Generally, however, these conflicts between the Adviser's clients and its affiliates and their clients are mitigated because the Adviser and its affiliates are separately operated and do not share trading or investment information.
+As the Providence Affiliates operate separately and independently from Merganser, there is an information barrier in place so that Merganser does not provide access to the Providence Affiliates of any client portfolio transactions and Merganser does not have access to its direct and indirect affiliate's portfolio transactions.